ahadjawaid/multi-armed-bandits/README.md

 ```

 ## Usage
-There are 2-10 multi armed bandit environment already regisitered for your use you can make one as shown in the following code.
+There are 2 up to 10 armed bandit environment already regisitered for you to use.
+Here's an example of using a premade registered Multi-armed Bandit environment:

 ```python
 import gym